AlbertMedina/5.1-Spring-Framework-Advanced-Nivell1/README.md

 docker-compose up
 ```
 This will start MongoDB, MySQL and the Spring Boot API.
-The API will be available at
+The API will be available at:
 ```
 http://localhost:8080
 ```